 - For this problem set, you have UNLIMITED attempts to answer each question with NO POINT DEDUCTION.

 - Course Notes Outlines are posted on the LECTURE page.
-We will use the first few sets during lecture and lab during the first week of classes (starting with the first lecture).
+We will use the first few sets during lecture and lab during the first two week of classes.
 There are files better for viewing on computers or other electronic devices and others intended for printing.
-Choose the format that is bet for you.
+Choose the format that is best for you.